- Skip the lengthy line and see some of the finest art in the world

-- Show your smartphone ticket to the security guards at the entrance, then scan your ticket at the box office CASSA ONLINE E GRUPPI after the security check
+- Show your smartphone ticket to the security guards at the entrance, then swap it for a paper ticket at the box office CASSA ONLINE E GRUPPI after the security check

 - Be on time, as Vatican personnel may not let in latecomers